 - Taking too much acetaminophen can damage your liver.

-- Too much ibuprofen or aspirin can irritate your stomach.
+- Too much ibuprofen or aspirin can irritate your stomach or kidneys.

 If these treatments do not help, ask your doctor about prescription medicines.
 These include nasal sprays, suppositories, or injections.